 To date, the Rentplus product has not been tested in South Cambridgeshire.

-However Rentplus does offer an alternative for those wishing to purchase in the future but unable to provide a deposit at the current time.
-In particular, this scheme may suit those who are at the start of their careers who cannot afford to purchase a home and would find it difficult to save for a deposit if paying private sector rents.
+However Rentplus does offer an alternative for those wishing to purchase in the future.
+This scheme may suit those who are at the start of their careers who cannot afford to buy a home.
+It's suitable for those that find it difficult to save for a deposit if paying private sector rents.

-Introduced as part of the new Housing and Planning Act 2016, the Starter Homes initiative is aimed at first time buyers aged between 23 and 40, offering homes for sale with a discount of at least 20% of the property value, capped at £250,000.
+The Starter Homes initiative was introduced as part of the new Housing and Planning Act 2016.
+It's aimed at first-time buyers aged between 23 and 40.
+This initiative offers homes for sale with a discount of at least 20% of the property value, capped at £250,000.

 The Act creates a new duty on all local authority planning departments to promote the supply of Starter Homes in their area.